jhotta/dd-omegat/target/dd-docs/content/integrations/awsrds.md

   If you haven't already, set up the [Amazon Web Services integration first](/integrations/aws).**Enhanced RDS Integration**

   1. Enable Enhanced Monitoring for your RDS instance.
-This can either be done during instance creation or afterwards by choosing **Modify** under **Instance Actions**.
-We recommend choosing 15 for Monitoring Granularity.  ![][4]
+This can either be done during instance creation or afterwards by choosing **Modify** under **Instance Actions**。We recommend choosing 15 for Monitoring Granularity.  ![][4]
-  2. From the IAM Management Console, click on **Encryption Keys**.
-Click the **Create Key** button.
+  2. From the IAM Management Console, click on **Encryption Keys**。Click the **Create Key** button.
-  3. Enter an Alias for the key, such as `lambda-datadog-key`.
+  3. Enter an Alias for the key, such as `lambda-datadog-key`。
   4. Add the appropriate administrators and then users for the key.
 Ensure that you select yourself at least as a user.
   5. Encrypt the key you just created by using the [AWS CLI][5]: